Mobile Menu

 First, Grandma liked to use the crappiest white bread.
 Think Wonder Bread, the kind you can buy at the store for like 70 cents.

 No, it is not healthy and it is actually the worst, but it also tastes good and you can splurge on the holidays.
+Of course, make sure the bread you use is vegan, as some store-bought breads use eggs.

 The most important part is to use a sharp bread knife to cut the bread into TINY squares.